 Scholarly Commons Citation

 Tague, Peter W., "Multiple Representation of Targets and Witnesses During a Grand Jury Investigation" (1980).
 Georgetown Law Faculty Publications and Other Works.
-Paper 704.
+704.